dave-forbes/calculator/docs/README.md

 Live demo - https://dave-forbes.github.io/calculator/

 # Technologies used

-* HTML
+- HTML
-* CSS
+- CSS
-* JavaScript
+- JavaScript

 # Conclusion

 It was great to practise and solidify my javascript knowledge in this project, I found I was able to create the logic and solve any bugs faster than before and just generally feel more confident.

+After completing the javascript course in the full stack javascript path I came back with extra knowledge to create calculator v2 which had a nicer looking UI and more way more features such as keyboard input and instant evaluation and error handling.
+As well as resolving any bugs from previous verison.

 # TODO

-* MRC, M+ and M- aren't functional yet.
-* code in the script.js file is messy and needs to be tidied up / optimsed.
-* Some bugs involving text overflowing to the left of the display.
-* The modulo function doesn't 100% work for all numbers yet.
-* Dividing by 0 should display 'Impossible...' but for some reason doesn't.
-* Would be cool to add an ON function so that you can turn it on before doing any calulations.
-* Square root only works with whole numbers at the moment.